Dean Lennox Kelly: Career

 In 2002, he starred as Private Willie McNess in the major motion picture Deathwatch, a 2002 European horror film directed by Michael J. Bassett.
 He narrated a documentary style DVD about the Great Britain national rugby league team during the 2005 Rugby League Tri-Nations, titled League of Their Own.
 He was also narrator of the first couple of seasons of The Real Hustle.

 In 2009 he starred alongside his brother in the ITV1 drama Collision which ran over five consecutive nights in November.
-In 2010 he played industrialist Christoper Rawson in BBC drama The Secret Diaries of Miss Anne Lister.
+In 2010, he played industrialist Christoper Rawson in BBC drama The Secret Diaries of Miss Anne Lister.
 In 2013 he played Ian, the boyfriend of the title character, in the BBC One drama series Frankie.

-In 2013 he took on the role of Danny, a soldier facing his fears in the short film On The Bridge, based on a true story and shot entirely on Waterloo Bridge.
+In 2013, he took on the role of Danny, a soldier facing his fears in the short film On The Bridge, based on a true story and shot entirely on Waterloo Bridge.

 Empire had announced that Kelly would be voicing the role of John Lennon for the then-upcoming 3D remake of Yellow Submarine before the project was cancelled.
 However, in late 2011, he appeared as the narrator on the interactive Apple iBooks version of Yellow Submarine.

-In 2015 he appeared in the BBC TV series Death in Paradise.
+In 2015, he appeared in the BBC TV series Death in Paradise.
+In 2016, he played Carmichael in Silent Witness.
+In 2020, he appeared in an episode of Sick of It.
+He had a recurring role as Pekka Rollins in Shadow and Bone (2021-22).

-Kelly is the narrator of Gold Rush which he has narrated since 2010.
-He has also narrated 10,000 BC on Channel 5 since 2015., and also narrated Amsterdam Nights airing on 3e in The Republic of Ireland on Saturday nights.